jsrubin/programming-interview-prep/core language/interview_questions_fe.md

 \<color\>	| A hexadecimal color, like #82345c
 \<placeholder\>	| Specifies a short hint that describes the expected value of an input field

-#### What are the different types of storage in HTML5?
+#### <span style="color:red">What are the different types of storage in HTML5?</span>
- - LocalStorage – Before HTML5 LocalStores was done with cookies.
+ - **LocalStorage** – Before HTML5 LocalStores was done with cookies.
 Cookies are not very good for large amounts of data, because they are passed on by every request to the server, so it was very slow and in-effective.
- - In HTML5, the data is NOT passed on by every server request, but used ONLY when asked for.
+In HTML5, the data is NOT passed on by every server request, but used ONLY when asked for.
 It is possible to store large amounts of data without affecting the website’s performance.and The data is stored in different areas for different websites, and a website can only access data stored by itself.
- - And for creating localstores just need to call localStorage object like below we are storing name and address SessionStorage – The sessionStorage object stores the data for one session.
+And for creating localstores just need to call localStorage object like below we are storing name and address
+ - **SessionStorage** – The sessionStorage object stores the data for one session.
 The data is deleted when the user closes the browser window.

 #### What is the difference between HTMl5 Application cache and regular HTML browser cache?
 The new HTML5 specification allows browsers to prefetch some or all of a website assets such as HTML files, images, CSS, JavaScript, and so on, while the client is connected.
 It is not necessary for the user to have accessed this content previously, for fetching this content.
 In other words, application cache can prefetch pages that have not been visited at all and are thereby unavailable in the regular browser cache.
 Prefetching files can speed up the site’s performance, though you are of course using bandwidth to download those files initially.